A-Rotsaert/teamleader-test/docs/1-discounts.md

 ---

 _By the way, have you checked the general guidelines for our coding test?
-You cand find them [here](../README.md)_
+You can't find them [here](../README.md)_